 Corned Beef Boxty

+Joseph Nagy embraces the versatile nature of otherwise traditional Irish dishes.
 The Harp is one of Cleveland’s most popular spots for a pint and some tasty Irish grub, and its varieties of boxty are a big draw, including its corned beef version.
-“The boxty, traditionally, can come different ways,” explains Joseph Nagy, who has led the kitchen at The Harp for more than a decade.
+“The boxty, traditionally, can come different ways,” explains Nagy.
 “Some people make it with mashed potatoes in Ireland.
 We use shredded hash browns, and we make it almost like a pancake batter.”

 2 pounds peeled and shredded potatoes (use fresh or frozen; to make your own, use the large holes on a box grater to shred potatoes)